 Choosing a Help Authoring Tool

-Checklist of key criteria for selecting a so-called help authoring tool (HAT) or user assistance development tool.
-Help authoring tools can be used for creating online help files and user manuals from the same source (single source publishing principle).
+Checklist of key criteria for selecting a so-called help authoring tool (HAT), online documentation tool, or help development tool.
+Help authoring tools can be used for creating online help files (help sites) and user manuals from the same source (single source publishing principle).

-Help authoring tools (HATs) or user assistance development tools are specialized editors and converters you an use to create online technical documentation.
-Today, many help authoring tools also provide features for single source publishing, which means that you can generate several output formats and versions from one shared text source.
-While most tools manage to produce different online formats such as browser-based help and compiled help very well, only a few tools can also produce printed user manuals (or PDFs) of professional quality.
+Help authoring tools (HATs) or user assistance development tools are specialized editors and converters you can use to create online technical documentation.
+Today, many help authoring tools also provide features for single source publishing, which means that you can generate several output formats and versions from one shared text base.
+While most help authoring tools manage to produce different online formats such as browser-based help and compiled help very well, only a few tools can also produce printed user manuals (PDF) of professional quality.
 Big differences also exist among HATs when it comes to translating projects into foreign languages.

 Note: You can find a list of tools under .

 The primary differentiating characteristic is the question of where and how writers put together their texts and format them.

 ▪Tools with a built-in editor

 Advantages: Texts and meta-information can be created and managed together.
 There are no additional license costs for an external editor.
 Only one software package has to be installed and updated.

 Disadvantage: The integrated editors don’t often provide the same comfort and efficiency as the major text processors.
 If you want to use macros or auto text, for example, you’ll often have to use a third-party utility.